Fixed term employment contract

 The size or business of the employer organisation is not important, nor is the position of the employee.
 Specifics for different jobs, such as duties, can be added easily, either within the existing text, or by reference to a job description.

-In this "information age", all Net Lawman employment contracts are very strong on protection of the employer's secrets and confidential information.
+All Net Lawman contracts of employment are very strong on protection of the employer's secrets and confidential information.

 This contract can be reused for subsequent employees.